 Mesh design makes these shoes dry quickly.
 Rubber sole offers enough support to keep your foot comfortable while walking.
 Fits true to size.
 Available in a wide variety of colors.

-Sand and small pebbles can get stuck in the mesh, but are easy to wash out.
-The laces are decorative only – they don't tighten the shoes.
+Sand and pebbles can get stuck in the mesh.
+Laces are decorative only.

 Water drains from both the top and the bottom of the shoe, which is why they dry so quickly.
 These also don't retain as much sand as some other brands.
 They're comfortable for walking as well.